Schwartzkers/cvs-scm/README.md

 ## Known Issues

 - The extension has been tested with Ubuntu 16.04 & 22.04 LTS.
 Issues encountered with Windows or macOS may not be resolved in a timely fashion.

+## Recommendations
+- For a better experience with the extension it is recommended to keep the workspace folders "reasonably" sized.
+Efforts have been made to reduce the requests to the CVS server, but to use many of the features provided by the extension some requests cannot be eliminated.
+For the best performance, it is recommended to avoid importing very large workspace folders.
+The preferred workspace folder size is ultimately determined by the size, connection speed and performance of the CVS server.
+Some experimentation may be required to determined the optimal workspace folder size for your set-up.